Uttoxeter: Sport

+Uttoxeter Juniors Football Club is based at Elkes Sports Club has been providing grassroots football to the children of Uttoxeter and surrounding villages since 1964 with a number of players going on to sign for professional clubs over the years.

-Uttoxeter's Manor golf course is a short walk from the town, three miles out near the village of Kingstone.
+Uttoxeter's Manor golf course is a short journey from the town, three miles out near the village of Kingstone.

 Uttoxeter Leisure Centre in Oldfields Road has a swimming pool, gym and sports hall.

 Uttoxeter Rifle Club is a Home Office-approved club based in the village of Denstone.
 It regularly shoots on the 30-yard outdoor cadet range at Denstone College and at longer-range facilities at Catton Park and Diggle.